-Last week I decided to fuck around and make a video for IGTV.
-I had a really boring day so I took a few videos and time-lapses and put them together at the end of the day using Splice.
+Last week I decided to make an informal video for IGTV.
+I had a boring day and took a few videos and time-lapses and put them together at the end of the day using Splice.
 Splice was incredibly easy to use especially for someone that has never really worked with videos or any editing software.
-My video ended up being around five minutes long and I posted it on my private Instagram account.
+My video ended up being around two minutes long and I posted it on my private Instagram account.
 The video has been up for one week and has 31 views from my 62 followers.

 After making one video and trying to actively watch IGTV videos on my main Instagram account, these are my thoughts: